-The CLO will be accessible directly via a personal email and mobile phone number.
-The CLO's name the contact details will be displayed at the accesses to the CCSs and jointing bays.
+- The CLO will be accessible directly via a personal email and mobile phone number.
+The CLO's name the contact details will be displayed at the accesses to the CCS jointing bays.
 It is advised that all enquiries relating to the construction of the onshore works to be directed to the CLO and to the Project mailbox, where it can be managed by a colleague should the CLO be unable to respond due to holiday, sickness or other commitments.
-The CLO will ensure that there is a record of all issues raised for management and reporting purposes.
+The CLO will ensure that there is a record of all issues raised for management and reporting purposes. - 216.
+In the event of an emergency outside of normal office hours, the CLO's telephone number will be directed through to an on-duty member of the construction team for resolution. - The CLO will aim to acknowledge emails within three working days and endeavour to provide a response to emails/phone calls within one working week.
+However, there may be instances when the response takes longer because information is required from other parties. - The CLO will aim to notify the LPAs and SCC of any matters requiring action or consideration within 48 hours.
+In addition, a report on the occurrence will be raised with MSDC, ESC, BDC and/or SCC as relevant, at the steering group/Implementation meetings.

-- ^{233.} In the event of an emergency outside of normal office hours, the CLO's telephone number will be directed through to an on-duty member of the construction team for resolution. - ^{234.} The CLO will aim to acknowledge emails within three working days and endeavour to provide a response to emails/phone calls within one working week.
-However, there may be instances when the response takes longer because information is required from other parties. - ^{235.} The CLO will aim to notify the LPAs and SCC of any matters requiring action or consideration within 48 hours.
-In addition, a report on the occurrence will be raised with MSDC, ESC and/or SCC, as relevant, at the steering group/ implementation meetings. - ^{236.} Contact details for the CLO will be made available on the website and in any communications nearer to the start of the works, once the CLO is in place. - ^{237.} It is advisable to copy/send queries to the Project mailbox (eastangliathree@scottishpower.com), so that they can be picked up should the CLO be unavailable. - Anglia projects sent/copied to the following Oueries relating to the other East can be mailboxes: 238 eastangliaonenorth@scottishpower.com; eastangliatwo@scottishpower.com and eastangliaone@scottishpower.com. - 239.
-Additional support and wider East Anglia project knowledge, queries can also be directed to the Stakeholder Manager, Joanna Young.
-Tel: 01502 509 236; Mob: 07738 063 259; jyoung@scottishpower.com.
+- contact details for the CLO will be made available on the website and in any communications nearer to the start of the works, once the CLO is in place. - It is advisable to copy/send queries to the Project mailbox (eastangliathree@scottishpower.com), so that they can be picked up should the CLO be unavailable. - Queries relating to the other East Anglia projects can be sent/copied to the following mailboxes: eastangliaonenorth@scottishpower.com; eastangliatwo@scottishpower.com and eastangliaone@scottishpower.com. - Additional support and wider East Anglia project knowledge, queries can also be directed to the Stakeholder Manager, Joanna Young.
+Tel: 01502 509 236; Mob: 07738 063 259; joung@scottishpower.com.

-22. UTILITY PROVIDERS
+21. UTILITY PROVIDERS

-- ^{240.} Utility providers potentially affected by construction works would be contacted prior to construction works commencing.
-Methodology for utility crossings would be agreed with asset owners in line with best practice. - ^{241.} The continuity of utilities during the construction works would be ensured.
+- Utility providers potentially affected by construction works would be contacted prior to construction works commencing.
+Methodology for utility crossings would be agreed with asset owners in line with best practice. - The continuity of utilities during the construction works would be ensured.
 Prior to construction, the team on the ground would be made aware of the precise locations of existing services.